GetJobber/atlantis/docs/proposals/Drawer/README.md

 main task.
 It would appear on the right-hand side of the screen.
 The component would be toggled open and closed by a specified button or link.
 The component would fill the available vertical height of the parent container.
 It would allow the user to still view and interact with the main content.
+The user could configure the displayed content.
 The user could dismiss it once they are finished.

 Some scenarios for a `<Drawer>` include the following: